AlexMercedCoder/tutorialblog/content/blog/2026/2026-02-dm-09-data-vault-modeling-hubs-links-and-satellites.md

 );
 ```

 This is more complex than querying `dim_customers` directly.
 That complexity is the primary criticism of Data Vault.
-In practice, teams build a presentation layer — star schema views on top of the vault — for business users and BI tools.
+In practice, teams build a presentation layer : star schema views on top of the vault,  for business users and BI tools.

 Platforms like [Dremio](https://www.dremio.com/blog/agentic-analytics-semantic-layer/?utm_source=ev_buffer&utm_medium=influencer&utm_campaign=next-gen-dremio&utm_term=blog-021826-02-18-2026&utm_content=alexmerced) make this practical.
 The raw vault tables live in the Bronze layer.
 Silver-layer views reconstruct business entities by joining Hubs, Links, and Satellites.
 Gold-layer views present dimensional star schemas for dashboards and AI agents.
 Users never query the vault tables directly.

 ## When Data Vault Fits

-**Multiple source systems that change frequently.** Adding a new source means adding new Satellites — not redesigning existing tables.
+**Multiple source systems that change frequently.** Adding a new source means adding new Satellites : not redesigning existing tables.
 The Hub and Link structure remains stable.

 **Regulated industries requiring full audit trails.** Financial services, healthcare, and government often need to prove what data looked like at any point in time.
 Satellites provide that out of the box.